Crewe Alexandra F.C.: Formation and early years

 Crewe Alexandra Football Club was formed in August 1877 as an offshoot of Crewe Alexandra Cricket Club (established in September 1866 by Thomas Abraham (Note: Abraham also supported the formation of the Cheshire Football Association in 1878, being appointed secretary, and was an umpire in the first Lancashire Senior Cup final, held at Darwen in 1880.
 He refereed the first Liverpool Senior Cup final, also in 1880, and travelled extensively to umpire Crewe Alexandra's matches.
 He also made a significant contribution to amateur athletics, helping organise annual events at the cricket club's ground in Earle Street, as well as becoming a long-standing official of the Northern Counties Athletic Association and the Amateur Athletic Association.) and other workers at Crewe locomotive works), (Note: Crisp notes 1950s newspaper correspondence suggesting the formation of a football club was proposed by cricketer A.N.
-Hornby, who also played professional football, and who elicited the support of 'Thomas Abrams' (presumably Thomas Abraham) and John O'Brien Tandy.) and named after Alexandra, Princess of Wales.
+Hornby, who also played professional football, and who elicited the support of 'Thomas Abrams' (presumably Thomas Abraham) and John O'Brien Tandy.) and named after Alexandra, Princess of Wales (a German–Danish princess who had married Prince Albert Edward (later King Edward VII), and who would become Queen–Empress Alexandra in 1901).
 They were based at the Alexandra Recreation Ground in Crewe, adjacent to Crewe railway station, and played their first match against a side from Basford in North Staffordshire on 1 December 1877, drawing 1–1.
 In 1883, Crewe Alexandra's first match in the FA Cup was against Scottish club Queen's Park of Glasgow, losing 10–0.
 In February 1886, William Bell became the first Crewe player to win an international cap, playing for Wales against Ireland in Wrexham.
-In 1887–88, the club reached the FA Cup semi-finals, defeating Swifts, (Note: Crewe drew 2–2, and lost the replay 3–2, but successfully appealed against the result in respect of the size of the Swifts' goals (the crossbars were too low).
+In 1887–88, the club played 33 games (winning 20, drawing 5 and losing 8); the club also reached the FA Cup semi-finals, defeating Swifts, (Note: Crewe drew 2–2, and lost the replay 3–2, but successfully appealed against the result in respect of the size of the Swifts' goals (the crossbars were too low).
 Crewe won the replay played at a neutral ground, Derby County's Baseball Ground, 2–1.)
 Derby County and Middlesbrough en route, before going out to Preston North End.
-In 1891, the football club split away from the cricket club—a step that was condemned by Francis Webb, chief engineer of the town's London and North Western Railway (LNWR) Crewe works, who was virulently opposed to professionalism in sport; following the schism, Webb and the LNWR said the company would "refuse to find employment in the Crewe Works for any professional football player".
+In 1891, the football club split away from the cricket club—a step that was condemned by Francis Webb, chief engineer of the town's London and North Western Railway (LNWR) Crewe works, who was virulently opposed to professionalism in sport; following the schism, Webb and the LNWR said the company would "refuse to find employment in the Crewe Works for any professional football player", a decision "commented on very unfavourably in the town".
 Consequently, "the football section of the Alexandra Club owed little to the LNWR..., despite the teams being closely linked to the local railway industry" (though one of Webb's successors as LNWR's chief engineer, Charles Bowen Cooke, was "less intractable" and "was President of Crewe Alexandra Football Club and the professional athletics meetings it organised").